 Wearing a compression bandage or support will also help reduce swelling.
 This should be worn all the time during the acute phase.
-Later in the rehabilitation stage a more specific taping or thumb splint support to prevent the thumb bending backwards may be more beneficial.
+Later in the rehabilitation stage, a more specific taping or thumb splint support to prevent the thumb bending backward may be more beneficial.

 A professional therapist will assess the injury to rule out a total rupture of the ligament or a fracture.
 They will also advise on a full rehabilitation program consisting of mobility exercises followed by strengthening exercises.
 Putty exercises or hand exercise balls are particularly suitable.
 A surgeon will operate if required.
 If there is a lot of laxity and instability in the joint a total rupture may be suspected in which case the injury requires surgery.

 Most athletes are able to return to sport within 4 to 6 weeks depending on the severity of the injury, sometimes sooner.
 It is important that strengthening exercises are done to restore stability and prevent re-injury.
 If the injury is not treated properly then there is a greater risk of re-injury and permanent instability which will eventually require surgery.